MaySoMusician/feather-memoir/.openhands/microagents/repo.md

 <IMPORTANT_RULE>

-You must always read the documentations of the AdonisJS v6 or any other tech stacks BEFORE you start anything.
+You must always read the documentation of the AdonisJS v6 or any other tech stacks BEFORE you start anything.
 You must use Context7 system tools (`resolve-library-id` and `get-library-docs`) to read any docs first.

 </IMPORTANT_RULE>